-Oakley’s ARO5 is a step down from the ARO7 in terms of aero dynamics.
+Oakley’s ARO5 cycling helmet is a step down from the ARO7 in terms of aero dynamics.
 Oakley has removed the integrated optics, but says their current line of eyewear works seamlessly with the helmet’s design.
 They have included a dedicated eyewear docking system that allows Oakley eyeglasses to attach to the front of the helmet.

 Oakley said the helmet’s design and engineers took in factors such as when a cyclist has their head down rather than forward to make helmet as aero as possible.